Street sweeper

-Street sweepers have been employed in cities as "sanitation workers" since sanitation and waste removal became a priority.
+People have worked in cities as "sanitation workers" since sanitation and waste removal became a priority.
 A street-sweeping person would use a broom and shovel to clean off litter, animal waste and filth that accumulated on streets.
 Later, water hoses were used to wash the streets.

-Machines were created in the 19th century to do the job more efficiently.
+Street sweepers as machines were created in the 19th century to do the job easier.
 Today, modern street sweepers are mounted on truck bodies and can vacuum debris that accumulates in streets.

 History

 Manual sweeping

 The need for rubbish to be removed from roads in built-up areas has existed for centuries.

 Sometimes a local law in a town or city ordered the owner or occupier of each address to clean the length of that road that passed his address.

 Sometimes when much traffic was horse-drawn vehicles or ridden horses, there were street cleaners who selectively removed horse droppings because of their value as fertilizer on nearby rural areas.